 Closing costs

-To close on your home loan and get the keys to the property, you’ll need to pay closing costs, which are all the fees associated with the mortgage.
-These range typically from 2 percent to 5 percent of the loan principal, and can include:
+Before you get the keys to the property, you’ll need to pay all the associated closing costs.
+These can vary widely but range typically from 2 percent to 5 percent of the loan principal, and can include:

-• Application fee: Certain lenders charge a fee to initiate a loan application
+• Application and credit fees: Many lenders charge nominal fees to initiate a loan application and check your credit.

-• Origination and/or underwriting fees: This is essentially the administrative fee that the lender charges for generating and processing the loan; fees usually start at .5 percent of loan amount
+• Origination and underwriting fees: These are essentially the administrative fees that the lender charges for generating and processing the loan; fees usually start at 0.5 percent of the loan amount.

-• Title search fee: If you’re purchasing anything other than a new-build home, a title search company will need to consult property records to verify that there are no encumbrances such as liens on the property’s title
+• Title fees: Title insurance protects against ownership problems; fees usually start at 0.5 percent of the loan amount.
+If the home you’re purchasing is not new construction, a title search company will consult property records to verify that there are no encumbrances or liens on the property’s title.

-• Transfer tax (if applicable): This is the fee paid to transfer the title from the seller to the buyer (amount varies by location)
+• Transfer tax: Most states charge a transfer tax, covering the cost to transfer the title from the seller to the buyer.
+The amount varies by location.

 Reserves

-To make sure that a borrower isn’t completely wiping out their bank account to complete a real estate transaction, lenders may require borrowers to show that they’ve got additional cash at their disposal.
+To make sure a homebuyer isn’t completely wiping out their savings, lenders may require them to show that they’ve got additional cash at their disposal.
 This acts as a form of guarantee that the borrower will be able to make mortgage payments.
-Typically a borrower is required to have two months’ worth of mortgage payments as reserves.
+Typically a borrower is required to have at least two months’ worth of mortgage payments in reserve.
+The good news is that assets such as stocks and retirement savings can count toward this amount.

 Mortgage payments